-In S1 pupils have a double period of PE a week, and they rotate through a whole variety of sports – for example, badminton, rugby, volleyball, kung fu, hip hop, hockey and tennis!
+In S1, pupils have a double period of PE each week, and they rotate through a variety of sports – for example, badminton, rugby, volleyball, basketball, hockey and tennis.

 The school has 2 small gym halls and the assembly hall for indoors PE as well as a fitness suite with treadmills and other equipment.
 Outdoors PE takes place at Bangholm, five minutes on foot from the school, off Craighall Road, where there is a large outdoor facility with rugby pitch, astro turf, and in summer athletics/cricket facilities.

 There are various after school clubs (cricket, badminton, table tennis, basketball, dance) and coaching sessions for hockey/rugby.

 Hockey and rugby are the main team sports at the school and give pupils a great chance to compete across all levels.
 In 2018 there was great success for the senior 1st XI girls hockey team, winning both the Scottish Aspire Cup and the East District Plate and they retained the Aspire Cup in 2019.

 Teams are open to all S1’s.
 All pupils are really encouraged to have a go at hockey or rugby, even if they think it’s not their thing.
 No prior experience is necessary.
 Being part of a team can make for a great positive bond going through school and can lead on to participation in an exciting senior tour (see Trips and Tours).
 Other sports teams at the school in recent years have included basketball and cricket.